ookk2011/wuseman-EMAGNET/README.md

 ### News 1:
-### Notice for all who store leaked databases, keep emagnet running 24/7 and you wont miss them, cause sooner or later they will popup on pastebin.
-You wont miss them, emagnet will get them all for you!
+### Notice for all who store leaked databases, keep emagnet running 24/7 and you will get the leaked accounts, sooner or later they will popup on pastebin.
+Emagnet will get them all for you with 100% _guarantee_!
 ![Screenshot](https://1.bp.blogspot.com/-ko993L8-Opo/XW6HHkV3k1I/AAAAAAAA07U/VNWUNRHXZbwEnb1S6ewJ6JYxPCgiy4qiQCLcBGAs/s728-e100/xkcd-hacked.png)
 ![Screenshot](https://i.imgur.com/mTsuqNZ.png)